-Most mothers and their babies do not get sick when they go home from the hospital.
+Most individuals and their babies do not get sick when they go home from the hospital.
 But sometimes, there are problems and you must call your doctor or midwife for help.
 The following points will give you some idea of when to call.
 If you feel your concern is urgent please proceed to your nearest Emergency Department (in London - Victoria Hospital, Children's Emergency) or call Telehealth services after hours - 1-866-797-0000.

 Call your baby’s doctor or midwife if: